-ır, der, When a youth discloses their experience of trafficking, remember these points: ut the nese to e Reassure them that it is okay to tell what happened.
-Tell the youth what to expect.
-If you don't know, say so, but let the youth know that they have your support.
-Project a calm, understanding, and supportive atti- tude towards them. plete- the Avoid having the youth repeat their explanation to different members of the support team. • Reassure the youth that it is not their fault.
-Trust your gut feelings. e ing is • During and after reporting, it is important to main- tain a supportive presence for the youth. uth ng ker.
-Follow the guidance of the youth for any next steps.
-Services and supports may be offered but the youth's choice must be paramount. nd can et aling 5 from d (i.e., Offer resources both within and outside of the legal system.
+When a youth discloses their experience of trafficking, remember these points:

+- Reassure them that it is okay to tell what happened. - Tell the youth what to expect.
+If you don't know, say so, but let the youth know that they have your support. - Project a calm, understanding, and supportive attitude towards them. - Avoid having the youth repeat their explanation to different members of the support team. - Reassure the youth that it is not their fault. - Trust your gut feelings. - During and after reporting, it is important to maintain a supportive presence for the youth. - Follow the guidance of the youth for any next steps.
+Services and supports may be offered but the youth's choice must be paramount. - Offer resources both within and outside of the legal system.
 Reporting is not a requirement to access support and may increase a youth's exposure to trauma, if the youth is not ready.